JovianX/Service-Hub/documentation/service_hub-vs-alternatives.md

 With Service-Hub you can create applicaiton tempaltes, and provide them as Self-Service applications to users (technical or non-technical), no extra DevOps magic glue reuqired to get started.

 We love all of the alternatives/proxy tools in our space, and there are plenty.
-Our focus is on simplicitly, very short time-to-value.
+Our focus is on simplicitly, great developer experience, and a very short time-to-value.

 ### 🍱 Service-Hub vs. Helmfile